jundalisay/superb/content/en/research/aristotle/metaphysics/book-14/part-1.md

 ---
-heading: "Part 1 of Book 14"
+heading: "Part 1"
 title: "One versus Number"
 date: 2015-09-15
 image: "/covers/meta.jpg"
 description: "One is not a number; for the measure is not measures, but both the measure and the one are starting-points"
+author: Aristotle
 icon: "/icons/aris.jpg"
 ---